 - The actual fee to the notary - known as the émoluments fee, this is set by the government based on the tax bracket of the property, ranging from 0.8% to 4%¹.
 It’s not a tax, but you may have to pay VAT on this fee.

 - VAT (only on certain purchases - see below)

 - Additional costs such as land registration, and a sales commission to the notaire, if you haven’t used an estate agent

-That’s far from a definitive list of all costs associated with buying or selling a property: they’re just the key ones that go into the notaire’s fee.
+This is far from a definitive list of all costs associated with buying or selling a property: they’re just the key ones that go into the notaire’s fee.
 If you’ve used an estate agent, they'll take a substantial commission too.
 And there are plenty of other possible fees as well.

-- For properties more than 5 years old, stamp duty is 5.8%, or 5.09% in some departments.
+- For properties more than 5 years old, stamp duty is 5.8%, or 5.08% in some departments.

-- For properties less than 5 years old, stamp duty is 0.7% plus VAT at 20%.
+- For properties less than 5 years old, stamp duty is just 0.7% plus VAT at 20%.